 Lea Mavroudis is the Office Administrator at CCB.
 A San Mateo County native, she left home for a few years to obtain a Bachelor’s Degree in anthropology from the University of Wyoming in Laramie.
 During her time there, she did field work with a local folk dancing group and performed statistical analysis of catalogued artifacts from the ancient Harappa Civilization, among other accomplishments.

 Now she is happy to be back among friends and family in the Bay Area.
-She is currently working on a Master’s Degree in Social Work.
+She is currently working on a Master’s Degree in Public Administration.
 Her passion is learning about diverse cultures and supporting inclusivity.

 She also enjoys music and singing, plays a variety of percussion instruments, and is an accomplished writer who has contributed to several publications.